google/dnae/README.md

 # DNAE - DoubleClick Network Analysis Enabler

-A data integration framework built on top of DoubleClick APIs and Google Cloud Platform.
+A data integration framework built on top of Google Marketing Platform (fka DoubleClick) APIs and Google Cloud Platform.

 ## OVERVIEW

-DNAE implements an ETL-like framework that can extract data from the DoubleClick Digital Marketing platforms (DBM, DCM, DS), transform it as necessary and load transformed data onto Google Cloud Storage and Big Query.
+DNAE implements an ETL-like framework that can extract data from the Google Marketing Platform (formerly DoubleClick) platforms (DBM, DCM, DS), transform it as necessary and load transformed data onto Google Cloud Storage and Big Query.
 Taking advantage of the built-in BigQuery connector, Google DataStudio can be used as visualization tool.
 The framework is modular and can implement multiple "services" to provide